schellingb/dosbox-pure/README.md

 ### 3dfx Voodoo Emulation
 The core includes emulation of a 3dfx Voodoo PCI card.
 Compatible DOS games should work out of the box.
-If running an [installed operating system](#installing-an-operating-system) like Windows 95 or Windows 98, you can get the required drivers from [this site](https://www.philscomputerlab.com/drivers-for-voodoo.html).
-Download and launch voodoo_graphics_driver_kit_version_3.01.00.zip with the core, then run the operating system and install the driver via the control panel from the files on the D: drive.
+If running an [installed operating system](#installing-an-operating-system) like Windows 95 or Windows 98, you can get the required drivers from [this site](https://3dfxarchive.com/voodoo1.htm).
+Download "3dfx Voodoo1 V3.01.00" and launch voodoo1-30100.zip with the core, then run the operating system and install the driver via the control panel from the files on the D: drive.

 There are two core options related to this feature:

-- `Video > 3dfx Voodoo Emulation`: By default a 12 MB memory card with two texture mapping units is emulated.
+- `Video > 3dfx Voodoo Emulation`: By default a compatible 8 MB memory card with one texture mapping units is emulated.
-  It can be changed to a single TMU 4MB card or support can be disabled entirely.
+  It can be changed to an experimental 12 MB dual TMU card, a 4 MB card or support can be disabled entirely.
-- `Video > 3dfx Voodoo Performance Settings`: Some options to modify the rendering behavior are available.
-Setting it to 'low quality' only gives a small performance improvement.
-Disabling multi-threading is possible for example if your device gets too hot while using it but in general is not recommended.
+- `Video > 3dfx Voodoo Performance Settings`: By default the core will use fast OpenGL hardware acceleration to render 3dfx graphics.
+  This setting can be used to switch to software rendering with a more faithful emulation but at much higher CPU cost.
+- `Video > 3dfx Voodoo OpenGL Scaling`: Use this setting to increase the render resolution of the OpenGL rendering.

 ### Multiplayer
 The core emulates an IPX DOS driver and a serial modem (configurable to be a null modem or dial-up modem) as well as a